Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 The coverage of the French Open Science Monitor to research datasets and software was funded following a call for projects within the framework of the French Recovery Plan.
 The University of Lorraine has been asked by the Ministry of Higher Education and Research (MESR) to lead this project alongside the MESR's Department of Decision Support Tools and Inria.

-[//]: # The project will be led by a team with varied backgrounds and skills: Laetitia Bracco (University of Lorraine, project leader), Jean-François Lutz (University of Lorraine), Aricia Bassinet (University of Lorraine), Emmanuel Weisenburger (MESR), Eric Jeangirard (MESR), Anne L'Hôte (INRIA), Patrice Lopez (science-miner) and Laurent Romary (Inria).
+[//]: # The project is led by a team with varied backgrounds and skills: Laetitia Bracco (University of Lorraine, project leader), Jean-François Lutz (University of Lorraine), Aricia Bassinet (University of Lorraine), Emmanuel Weisenburger (MESR), Eric Jeangirard (MESR), Anne L'Hôte (INRIA), Patrice Lopez (science-miner) and Laurent Romary (Inria).
 A technical and usage committee, which associates the University of Grenoble-Alpes, Inist-CNRS and the Data College of the Committee for Open Science, will support the project team.

 ## Challenges